TRIGGER WARNING: DOMESTIC VIOLENCE and ABLEISM

 - “Afflicted” – Ugh.
 It’s like she thinks we are diseased.
 Gross.

-- Lack of Empathy – In my experience, which is increasingly being reflected in research, many people on the Autism Spectrum are Hyper-Empathetic.
+- Lack of Empathy – In my experience, which is increasingly being reflected in research, many Autistics are Hyper-Empathetic.
 They feel responsible for the whole damn world, which often is why people with autism are left-leaning and social justice activists.
 We feel people’s emotions like a physical assault.

 - “Sacrifice” – It ranks right up there with “burden” on the obnoxious word list for people with disabilities.

-- “Flexibility is exploited” – Got to love that language of the person with Autism abusing the Neurotypical person.
-It is a rich language coming from someone who is writing about her husband this way.
-She goes on to talk about these things damaging the Neurotypical partner’s self-esteem.
+- “Flexibility is exploited” – Here again, the Autistic is framed as abusive.
+This is coming from the non-Autistic partner who writes about their Autistic partner in this way.
+She goes on to talk about these things damaging the non-Autistic partner’s self-esteem.
 Seriously?
 You wrote THIS BLOG about your spouse and you want to talk about your self-esteem and empathy?

 The comment page for this blog was full of people thanking her for such an enlightening article, and for affirming what they’d been feeling.
 I wonder if this woman knows how many people in bad marriages try to armchair diagnose their “difficult” spouses so they can blame everything wrong in the marriage on them.
 When she suggests a person will resist diagnosis, she is basically giving people permission to harass their spouse to get a diagnosis (which they’ll use to explain everything that goes wrong in their life).
-There were comments that mirrored a tamed down version of the first blog referenced (Psychopathy & Love).
+There were comments that mirrored a tamed-down version of the first blog referenced.
 At least one of the anonymous comments could have been the author of that blog.
-Equally disturbing was at least one person with Autism accepting what was said, and believing she must be unfit for a romantic relationship.
+Equally disturbing was at least one Autistic commenter accepted what was said as a more universal truth, believing she must be unfit for a romantic relationship.

 My suggestion: Start reading with a discerning eye.
 Start questioning the message put out in the world by articles.
 Stop supporting the toxic representation of autism.